New York City Debt Collection Defense Attorney

 Vacating a Judgment in New York?
 Key Case Holdings About Judicial Discretion

 For this blog, I pulled out some of the "greatest hits" of case decisions regarding vacating (overturning) judgments in New York.
-From service of post-judgment notices to defenses in usury, courts ...
+F As a prelude to summarize the numerous case summaries in this blog, ...

 Read More